Automattic/jetpack/readme.txt

 * Multiple improvements to the connection process, to allow more people to use the Jetpack plugin, even on very specific server configurations.

 **Enhancements**
+* Improve our documentation to help contributors set up a unit testing environment.
 * Improvements to the WordPress.com REST API to avoid issues when interacting with your site's categories and tags on WordPress.com.
 * Allow third party plugin and theme authors to add new menu items to the WordPress.com toolbar.
 * Improve the Content Options panel displayed in the Customizer with certain themes.